morceaudebois/bonjourr.fr/src/documents/help.md

 ## 🇬🇧 Translations

-Thanks to our contributors, Bonjourr is currently available in 13 languages (English, French, Slovene, Swedish, Polish, Brasilian Portuguese, Dutch, Italian, Spanish, Russian, Simplified Chinese, German & Norwegian).
-This is great, but since we're constantly adding new features to Bonjourr, a lot of those translations have become incomplete.
+Thanks to our contributors, Bonjourr is currently available in 13 languages (English, French, Slovene, Swedish, Polish, Brasilian Portuguese, Dutch, Italian, Spanish, Russian, Simplified Chinese, German, Norwegian & Ukrainian).
+This is great, but since we're constantly adding new features to Bonjourr, some translations might have become incomplete.

-If you spot a missing string, or if you'd like to add other languages, you can head to [this file on GitHub](https://github.com/victrme/Bonjourr/blob/master/src/scripts/lang.js), translate it and create a pull request.
+If you spot a missing string or if you'd like to add other languages, you can head to [this file on GitHub](https://github.com/victrme/Bonjourr/blob/master/src/scripts/lang.js), translate it and create a pull request.

 ## ⭐️ Reviews